 The Company has an orientation program for all new Directors, and the Directors also have the opportunity to visit the Group's operating facilities in the People's Republic of China and meet with Management to gain a better understanding of the Group's business operations.
-Directors who are first-time directors, or who have no prior experience as directors of a listed company, also undergo briefings on the roles and responsibilities as directors of a listed company.
+Directors who are first-time directors, or who have no prior experience as directors of a listed company are encouraged to attend the Listed Entity Director Programme conducted by the Singapore Institute of Directors ("SID"), and will also undergo briefings on the roles and responsibilities as directors of a listed company.

-All newly appointed Directors will receive a formal letter from the Company setting out the duties and responsibilities as a Director, along with an information pack containing the Company's annual report, Constitution, respective Board committees' terms of reference (where applicable), as well as a template director's disclosure form pertaining to his/ her obligations in relation to disclosure of interests in securities and conflict of interests.
+All newly appointed Directors will receive a formal letter from the Company setting out the duties and responsibilities as a Director, along with an information pack containing the Company's annual report, Constitution, respective Board committees' terms of reference (where applicable), as well as a template director's disclosure form pertaining to his/her obligations in relation to disclosure of interests in securities and conflict of interests.